Sources of Supplies and Equipment for Superconductivity Experiments

 Ironically, just as it became feasible for the first time to make superconductors in a High School science lab, many of the necessary supplies and equipment began to become more and more difficult to obtain.

-The Coors CD-20 alumina dishes are rapidly being discontinued by distributors.
-A good substitute is the AL-23 combustion trays sold by Alfa Aesar.
-Alfa stock #33184 is a 50 mm. diameter dish very similar to the Coors CD-20.
-It sells for $47.50.
-A lower priced Alumina tray is the 50 mm. x 25 mm. tray, Alfa stock #33138 which sells for $24.50.
+The Coors CD-20 alumina dishes (Coors Ceramics part number 65592) are rapidly being discontinued by distributors, but they are still available.
+A substitute is the AL-23 combustion tray sold by Alfa Aesar.
+Alfa stock #33184 is a 50 mm. diameter dish very similar to the Coors CD-20, although the Coors dish generally costs less.
+The Alfa Aesar dish sells for $78.90.
+Alfa Aesar may have a smaller dish at a lower cost than the 33184.

 Alfa Aesar also can supply (to legitimate laboratories) the chemicals necessary for making ceramic superconductors.